wwsd/wwsd.github.io/_posts/2016-01-05-Persistent-Icinga2-Docker.md

 icinga2 node wizard
 ```

-you will be prompted for a pki key at one point it provides a hint, something similar to:
+you will be prompted for a pki key at one point.
+It provides a hint, something similar to:

 ```
 icinga2 pki ticket --cn $HOSTNAME